-GW’s residence requirement limits the number of transfer credits that can be applied toward a degree.
+While there is no limit to the number of credits that can be transferred to the University, GW’s residence requirement limits the number of transfer credits that can be applied toward a degree.
 Students must complete at least 60 credits of the total credits required for their degree at or through the University.
-Credits earned through GW study abroad, GW satellite campuses, GW distance education courses, and Consortium courses are treated as “in residence.”
+Credits earned through GW study abroad, GW satellite campuses, GW distance education, and the Consortium of Universities of the Washington Metropolitan Area are treated as in residence.

 Transfer credit must satisfy the requirements for the degree sought as stated in this Bulletin.
 The University reserves the right to determine course equivalency and degree applicability.
 Transfer credit is not assigned for coursework completed in vocational/technical programs (e.g., secretarial studies) or sub-freshman level remedial work.
-Each GW school reserves the right to refuse credit for transfer in whole or in part.
-Although a grade of D in a course is not acceptable for transfer of credit, the course may satisfy a curriculum requirement.
-School-specific regulations on transfer credit appear in this Bulletin.
+Each GW school or college reserves the right to refuse credit for transfer in whole or in part.
+If a grade earned in a course is below the minimum to be accepted for transfer credit, the course may satisfy a curriculum requirement.

 Transfer credit that is accepted and applied to a student's GW academic record counts toward the number of credits completed only.
 The grades from these courses are not used in calculating a student's GW grade-point average.

 Advanced Standing and Advanced Placement

 Assuming there is no duplication of coursework, a maximum of 24 credits may be awarded upon admission to the University for any combination of Advanced Placement (AP) and International Baccalaureate (IB) examinations.
 An incoming student also may be granted advanced placement in a sequence of courses or waiver of a course requirement based on additional college-level coursework taken in secondary school or before matriculation; however, this does not affect the number of credits needed for the degree.

 College Board Advanced Placement (AP) Tests